How to Visit Sydney’s National Parks by Public Transport

 - Aboriginal Heritage: The Guriwal Aboriginal Bush Tucker Track and the Yena Track are easy tracks that provide insights into the area’s original inhabitants, the Gweagal and Kameygal clans.
 They are signposted with information on the use of local plants for food, medicine, and tools.

-- Henry Head and Cape Banks walking tracks: These tracks provide stunning views of the coastline.
+- Henry Head and Cape Banks walking tracks: These tracks provide views of the coastline.
 They’re great for birdwatching, and whale watching during migration season.

-- Congwong Beach: A beautiful, calm bay beach perfect for swimming, picnicking and relaxing.
+- Congwong Beach: A calm bay beach perfect for swimming, picnicking and relaxing.
 Nearby is also the more secluded Little Congwong Beach, which is a well-known nude beach although it is not officially recognised as such.

 Kamay Botany Bay – Kurnell